 Official Name: Republic of Croatia

 The state system: The Republic of Croatia is a parliamentary democracy, like most countries in Western and Central Europe.

 Climate: Mediterranean along the Adriatic coast and continental in Croatia’s hinterland.
-Continental climate features are hot summers and cold winters while Mediterranean climate boasts with mild winters and dry and hot summers.
+Continental climate features hot summers with cold winters, while the Mediterranean climate boasts with mild winters and dry and hot summers.

 Geography: The land is fertile and mostly flat in the north and northeast.
-The Dinaric Alps and a few smaller mountain ranges (Velebit and Velika Kapela) spreads through Croatia.
+The Dinaric Alps and a few smaller mountain ranges (Velebit and Velika Kapela) spread through Croatia.
 The land along the Dalmatian coastline is hilly, rocky and steep.
 The major rivers are Sava, Drava and Danube.